Getting married in Barbados: Requirements, costs, and venues

 Cost and processing time

-The certificate itself has no expiry date, and the licence is usually processed within 24 hours.
-Just make sure your return tickets and minimum length of stay give you enough time for both the paperwork and the ceremony.
+Express service and special location permits for beach ceremonies may incur additional fees.
+The licence itself has no expiry date, and processing is typically completed within 24 hours.
+Make sure your return tickets allow enough time for both the paperwork and the ceremony.

 Types of wedding ceremonies in Barbados